Phonopy installations at NSC

 How to run

-Load the Phonopy module corresponding to the version you want to use, e.g
+Load a Python module and the Phonopy module corresponding to the version you want to use, e.g

 This will add the